18F/ux-guide/_pages/research/privacy.md

 The following guidelines, drawn from our Privacy Impact Assessment for Design Research, help us build trust and protect privacy.
 This list isn’t exhaustive, but it’s a good place to start:

 {:.list-item--margin-bottom-extra}
-- Ask key stakeholders to [introduce you before conducting interviews]({{ site.baseurl }}/resources/email-templates/stakeholder-introduces-researcher) with their team
+- Ask key stakeholders to introduce you before conducting interviews with their team.
+[Email template: Stakeholder introduces researcher]({{ site.baseurl }}/resources/email-templates/stakeholder-introduces-researcher)
-- Build rapport with research participants in advance of the research session — for example, [by emailing participants]({{ site.baseurl }}/resources/email-templates/researcher-sends-agreement) to see if they have any questions about the research, or briefly meeting with participants before the session begins to go over any logistical requirements
+- Build rapport with research participants in advance of the research session — for example, by emailing participants to see if they have any questions about the research, or briefly meeting with participants before the session begins to go over any logistical requirements.
+[Email template: Researcher sends agreement to a participant]({{ site.baseurl }}/resources/email-templates/researcher-sends-agreement)
-- Whenever you collect PII, store it digitally on [GSA’s approved systems for PII](https://www.gsa.gov/reference/gsa-privacy-program/privacy-impact-assessments-pia) and actively remove access to PII from anyone not on your project team; and always place paper documents with PII in locked file cabinets
+- Whenever you collect PII, store it digitally on [GSA’s approved systems for PII](https://www.gsa.gov/reference/gsa-privacy-program/systems-of-records-privacy-act/system-of-records-notices-sorns-privacy-act) and actively remove access to PII from anyone not on your project team; and always place paper documents with PII in locked file cabinets
 - Store design research administrative data (for example, contact information collected during research participant recruiting) separate from study data (for example, recorded video of a usability test); share research-related records on a need-to-know basis
 - Collect the [informed consent]({{site.baseurl}}/research/do/#getting-informed-consent) of anyone who participates in moderated research; we generally do this with a [participant agreement]({{ site.baseurl }}/participant-agreement)
 - When scheduling research sessions via Google calendar, set the event visibility to “Private” (since invitations include the participant’s name and email address)